dannyvanderpol/kicad_html_viewer/readme.md

 ## Features

 * Drawing designs in a canvas.
+    * pan and zoom is working
     * Schematics: not yet working
     * PCB:
         * drawing zones on copper layers is working

+* Roadmap:
+   * V1.0: Can draw a complete schematics and PCB.

 ## Usage